OpenDominion/OpenDominion/CONTRIBUTING.md

 - Artisan is in `bin`: `$ php bin/artisan [command]`
 - Source code is in `src` instead of `app`
 - Bootstrap, config, database, resources, routes and storage are in `app`
-- As a result of this, the `$app` instance is our custom application class, residing at `src/Application.php`, to fix all the paths that Laravel uses by default.
+- As a result of this, the `$app` instance is our custom application class, residing at `src/Application.php`, to override all the paths that Laravel uses by default.

 ### How to run OpenDominion